TorresjDev/Python-Projects/stock-data-app/README.md

 - The original codebase was provided as part of the course material.

-Also Special thanks to the open-source community!
+Also Special thanks to the open-source community and the creators of yfinance and Plotly!

 ---